 Critical Care Nursing - Elsevier eBook on VitalSource, 7th Edition

-Praised for its comprehensive coverage and clear organization, Critical Care Nursing: Diagnosis and Management, 7th Edition is the go-to critical care nursing text for both practicing nurses and nursing students preparing for clinicals.
-Nine sections highlight the alterations seen in critical care and make it easy to understand the unique challenges of critical care nursing.
-An abundance of learning tools such as Patient Safety Alerts, Evidence-Based Practice boxes, NIC interventions, case studies, Pharmacologic Management boxes, and more give you a better understanding of clinical practice and help you reference vital information quickly and easily.
+Praised for its comprehensive coverage and clear organization, Critical Care Nursing: Diagnosis and Management, 7th Edition is the go-to critical care nursing text for students of all levels to carry into the critical care unit.
+Nine sections highlight the alterations seen in critical care and make it easy for students to understand the unique challenges of critical care nursing.
+An abundance of learning tools such as Patient Safety Alerts, Evidence-Based Practice boxes, NIC interventions, case studies, Pharmacologic Management boxes, and more develop students’ critical thinking skills and help them quickly reference vital information.

 - Consistent organization within each body-system unit allows you to use this book as a one-stop resource for your critical care nursing education, as well as a reference for the relevant assessment techniques, lab values, and patient management principles needed by practicing nurses.